-Modern workplace design is widely known to boost employee engagement and improve productivity.
+Modern workplace design helps to boost employee engagement and improve productivity.
 Employees who can choose where and how they want to work, based on their type of work, are much more engaged.

-As employees spend most of their waking hours in the workplace, the physical work environment should be essentially considered.
-It includes factors like air quality, lighting, interior layout plan etc. which impact employee health, satisfaction, wellbeing, and creativity.
+Employees spend most of their time in the workplace.
+Thus, the physical work environment should be considered.
+It includes factors like air quality, lighting, interior layout plan many more.
+All these impact employee health, satisfaction, wellbeing, and creativity.

 Defining Workplace Design

-In simple terms, it refers to the process of organizing the workplace in order to optimize performance and workers’ safety.
-However, it is a little complicated because there is no ‘one size fits all’ approach to get the best design.
-Understanding what features of a workplace design will suit your employees is the key part of this.
+It is the process of setting up a workplace, to optimize performance and workers’ safety.
+Yet, it is a little complicated because there is no ‘one size fits all’ approach to get the best design.
+Understanding what features of workplace design will suit your employees is the key.

-Several factors contribute to the changing workplace design trends.
+Several factors contribute to changing workplace design trends.
 The chief drivers of this evolution are-

-Technology continues to transform workplaces.
-It has completely changed the different aspects of communicating enabling greater intelligence and human-centered design.
+Technology continues to transform workplaces and the different aspects of communication.
+It enables greater intelligence and human-centered design.

-In the current talent tight job market, recruiting and retaining the best employees have become quite a challenge for the employers.
-Undoubtedly, skilled workers get influenced by appealing workplace designs.
-Thus, employers must find ways to make their workplace up to expectations.
+In a talent tight job market, recruiting and retaining have become quite a challenge.
+Skilled workers get influenced by appealing workplace designs.
+Thus, employers must find ways to make their work up to expectations.

-Research says that a proper evidence-based design boosts happiness and positivity in the workplace.
-It increases focus, reduces stress and improves employee engagement tremendously.
-As per industry experts, this data-based design will continue to trend in future of workplaces.
+Research says that a proper evidence-based workplace design boosts happiness in the workplace.
+It increases focus, reduces stress and improves employee engagement.
+As per industry experts, this data-based design will continue to trend in the future.

 Today, for most companies, workplace maintenance stands at the top of the expense list.
-At the same time, because of the ever-changing demands of modern employees, it is difficult to pre-decide the necessities.
+Because of the changing demands of employees, it is difficult to decide the needs.
 Thus, it becomes a concern in the budget-making.

-However, employers make the best efforts to create the best workplace so that creativity, teamwork, and productivity don’t get hampered.
+Yet, employers make the best efforts to create the best workplace.
+As such, creativity, teamwork, and productivity doesn’t get hampered.

-In recent years, there is a renewed focus on workplace design for improving employee engagement in new and exciting ways.
-As per research, workers who are highly satisfied with various aspects of their workplace demonstrate higher levels of engagement.
+In recent years, there is a renewed focus on workplace design.
+The aim is to improve employee engagement in exciting ways.
+It is because workers who are satisfied with the workplace show higher engagement.

-Surprisingly, nearly one-third of employees in organizations are neither engaged nor disengaged.
-Although they don’t hurt the organization, they also don’t benefit it.
+One-third of employees in organizations are neither engaged nor disengaged.
+Although they don’t hurt , they also don’t benefit the organization.

 Designing a resilient workplace has the highest impact on engagement levels.
 Here are a few ways of how workplace design boosts employee engagement strategies.

-Employees want to feel involved and expect to achieve real-time information about what’s going on in their organization.
-For any formal or informal communication, interaction and knowledge transfer, physical spaces in the modern offices play a major role.
+Employees expect to achieve real-time information about their organization.
+In any communication or interaction, physical office spaces play a major role.

 A cozy desk area is never enough.
-The overall office design should allow the people to work as teams, co-create and share ideas without being interrupted.
+The office design should allow people to work as teams.
+It should support co-creation and help share ideas without interruption.

-- Facilities like couches, break rooms or a standing area can be really effective in striking a conversation.
+Facilities like couches, break rooms can be effective in striking a conversation.

-- A conference room can be used for video conferencing with colleagues spread across continents and time zones.
+A conference room can make video conferencing across continents and time zones easier.

-- The flexibility of an open office layout can help to break down the barriers between departments and hierarchies.
+An open office can help to break down the barriers between departments.

-- Meeting rooms can be converted to collaborative spaces/game zones to bring a completely new feel.
+Meeting rooms can turn into collaborative spaces to bring a completely new feel.

 2. Promotes Inclusion

 Workplaces are diverse by interests, gender, ethnicity, and age.
-The concept of bringing them together is known as the ‘universal design’ which is better known as the ”inclusive design”.
+The concept of bringing them together is the ‘universal design.'
+It is also known as “inclusive design.”

-The goal here is to include all workers in the organizational workplace by providing everything that they desire.
-This will include welcoming and enabling everyone to reach the areas needed, with full access to the office equipment and resources.
+The goal here is to include all workers in the workplace by providing everything that they look up to.
+It includes enabling everyone to access office equipment and resources.

 Examples of inclusive workplace design include features which you may experience daily.
 Some of them are as follows: